Table of Contents

 Making the Decision

-When you are choosing the best wood pellets for smoking, you will definitely have a great variety of choices.
+When you are choosing wood pellets for smoking, you will have a great variety of choices.
 Whether you are looking for a subtle smokey flavor to add to your macaroni and cheese or you are dreaming of a long, steady smoke to add depth to your favorite slab of beef, there are wood pellets that will work for you.

 If you have made it this far in the guide, you are now well aware of the different flavors and brands available to you.